 Madagascar.
 Famadihana.
 Bodies removed from the graves are wrapped in new shrouds and rolled in a new mat.

 The village chief ensures that the ceremony runs smoothly and that the rituals are respected.
-The tomb of Noromalala's family can only be opened from the inside.
-Men chosen by the master of ceremonies climb up the "home of the dead" to loosen a few stones to slip into the crevice and enter this place of eternal rest.
+Noromalala's family tomb can only be opened from the inside.
+Men chosen by the master of ceremonies climb onto the "house of the dead to loosen a few stones to slip into the crevice and enter this place of eternal rest.
 And then the heavy stone door opened.
-"My older brothers go down into the tomb, following the guardian, and then my sisters, my younger brother and I close the way.
+"My older brothers went down into the tomb, following the caretaker, then my sisters, my little brother and I closed the way.
 The whole family is there.
 The guardian of the tomb, a member of the family, makes sure that no stranger enters.
 He then proceeds to light the candles that each of us is holding in our hands.
-And our loved ones appear, right there in front of us.".
+And our loved ones appear, right there in front of us"..
 The bodies lie on stone slabs.
 The tomb guardian identifies the location of each body.
-"Let each one of you remember it". he says.
+"Let each of you remember". he says.
 "Then, with solemnity, he continues to introduce our Ancestors.
 The grandparents and great-grandparents occupy the left wing of the tomb.
-By indicating the place occupied by each of the Ancestors, he is in fact calling out the names to make sure that all our dead are there, that no one is missing."
+By indicating the place occupied by each of the Ancestors, he is in fact calling out the names to make sure that all our dead are there, that no one is missing.

 Madagascar.
 Famadihana.
 The body of the deceased leaves the tomb, carried by the family.